hoodiecrow/ANStoX/README.md

 ### Pulled text

 The `` PT `` tag is different.
 In no script is its contents output.
 Instead, one uses `` MD `` inside it to get the documentation scripts to output the text.
-The point of using is that it adds formatting around the text within it: for Markdown it is a preceding and a succeeding horizontal rule; for LaTeX it's the beginning and end of the `` pulledtext `` environment.
+The point of using is that it adds formatting around the text within it: for Markdown and html it is a preceding and a succeeding horizontal rule; for (La)TeX it's the beginning and end of the `` pulledtext `` environment.